lasdf1234/en/documentation/Domain-Name-and-Website/Domain-Name-Service/Static-Page/Home-Page.md

 ## banner

 Find Your Perfect Domain Name
-Simple Domain Name Setting - No Need Professional Setting Related tools can be used to quickly and easily bind domain names to your existing website
+Simple Domain Name Setting - Professional Setting Not Required Related tools can be used to quickly and easily bind domain names to your existing website

-## Query Domain Name
+## Domain Name Query

-Query Domain Name
+Domain Name Query

-Easy to rush register, query at any time
+Simple rush registration, query at any time

 Please enter the domain name you want to rush to register by alphanumeric combination

 Explore Domain Name

-## Service Advantages Purchase Skills Purchase Process FAQ
+## Service Advantages Purchase Skills Purchase Procedure FAQ

 ## Safe Choice Professional Service